VATSIM-UK/UK-Sector-File/.github/Contributing.md

 **In order to be 'assigned' an issue**, please comment on the issue itself, mentioning **@VATSIM-UK/sector-file-team** - we can then assign your GitHub account to that particular issue.

-## Push Requests
+## Pull Requests

-We welcome push requests with fixes and improvements to the Sector File project.
-The features we really would like public support on are marked with "up-for-grabs" but other improvements are also welcome - please ensure you read over the push work-flow below.
+We welcome pull requests with fixes and improvements to the Sector File project.
+The features we really would like public support on are marked with "up-for-grabs" but other improvements are also welcome - please ensure you read over the pull work-flow below.

 If you wish to add a new feature or you spot a bug that you wish to fix, **please open an issue for it first** on the [UK Sector File issue tracker](https://github.com/VATSIM-UK/UK-Sector-File/issues).

-The work-flow for submitting a new push request is designed to be simple, but also to ensure consistency from **all** contributors:
+The work-flow for submitting a new pull request is designed to be simple, but also to ensure consistency from **all** contributors:
 * Fork the project into your personal space on GitHub.com.
 * Create a new branch (with the name issue-issue_number, replacing issue_number with the issue number you're resolving).
 * Commit your changes.